Packing Like a Pro

-In order to conserve space and increase effectiveness I challenge myself to see how many items I can pack that have two or three uses.
-Pants that convert into shorts, bike light that doubles as a flashlight, roller luggage that can also be worn as a backpack.
+In order to conserve space and increase effectiveness, I challenge myself to see how many items I can pack that have two or three uses.
+Shoes you can dress up or dress down, a bike light that doubles as a flashlight, a shawl that can act as a light blanket, you get the idea.

 Rule #5 Roll Don’t Fold

-If you have plenty of space folding may be an option for you.
-For those of us trying to get the most out of our carry on (while still having room for a few souvenirs) rolling is the way to go.
+Get the most out of our carry on by rolling instead of folding your clothing.
 Avid travelers agree that rolling your clothing is a better use of space and reduces the chance of aggressive wrinkles.
-For help with organizing consider using packing cubes and ziploc bags.
+For help with organizing consider using packing cubes and Ziploc bags.

 - Looking to shed a few extra pounds of baggage weight?
-Consider ditching your laptop.
-Traveling with an iPad Mini has been a versatile option for me and the device weighs than a pound.
-Even the charger is a fraction the size and weight of your laptop’s.
+Consider ditching your laptop and getting a tablet.
+Traveling with an iPad Mini has been a versatile option for me and the device weighs less than a pound.
+Even the charger is a fraction the weight of a laptop’s.

 - Is your dried up mascara bumming you out?
-A couple drops of saline eye drops will revive it until you can find another.
+A couple drops of saline eye solution will revive it until you can find another.